Frijke1978/EthSol/build_blockchain_crypto/README.md

 - Visualized the transaction pool - and added real-time polling capabilities.
 - Added a way to mine a block through the frontend.

+## Backend-Included Improvements

+- Added a known addresses feature with both the backend and frontend.
+- Supported a paginated exploration of the blocks with both the backend and frontend.